revbayes/revbayes/help/md/time.md

 "(milli)seconds" returns the number of (milli)seconds that have elapsed since midnight.

-"fromBeginning", the default, returns the number of milliseconds that have elapsed since 1 January 1970, the start of the Unix epoch.
+"fromBeginning", the default, returns the number of milliseconds that have elapsed since 1400-Jan-01 00:00:00, the earliest representable date in the boost library's implementation of the Gregorian date system.

 ## authors
 Sebastian Hoehna